psf/black/docs/the_black_code_style/future_style.md

   across lines if it would otherwise exceed the maximum line length.
 - `remove_parens_around_except_types`: Remove parentheses around multiple exception types in `except` and `except*` without `as`.
 See PEP 758 for details.
+- `normalize_cr_newlines`: Add `\r` style newlines to the potential newlines to normalize file newlines both from and to.

 (labels/unstable-features)=